indix/sparkplug/README.md

 val rules = spark.readPlugRulesFrom(path)
 ```
-The `rules` can now be fend into SparkPlug.
+The `rules` can now be fed into SparkPlug.

 ### Creating SparkPlug instance